Nathaniel Spock - Jan 30 2021

-Transdermal and Topical: What are the key differences for CBD
+Transdermal vs. Topical: What are the key differences for CBD?

 You’ve probably seen topical skin care products online and in retail locations for decades, but are they the best delivery method for cannabis?